pcie-bench/pciebench-netfpga/README.md

   * For Ubuntu:

   ```
-  sudo apt-get install gcc make linux-headers-$(uname -r) #Ubuntu
+  sudo apt-get install gcc g++ make cmake linux-headers-$(uname -r) #Ubuntu
   ```

   * For RHEL/CentOS/Oracle Linux:

   ```
   su -
-  yum install gcc make kernel kernel-devel  #RHEL/CentOS
+  yum install gcc g++ make cmake kernel kernel-devel  #RHEL/CentOS
   ```

 * The benchmark approach uses different types of **memory**:

   1. A buffer of **kernel pages**.
-The total amount of memory that can be alloced is, usually, limited to a few MiB.
+The total amount of memory that can be allocated is, usually, limited to a few MiB.
   2. Alternatively, **huge pages** (pages of non-standard size) lead to tests which involve larger transferences.
 A greater performance and more stressful tasks can be prepared with this memory management option.
-They are plenty support in recent kernels and there is no need to recompile or build additional modules to the kernel.
+They are plenty supported in recent kernels and there is no need to recompile or build additional modules to the kernel.
 By default, 1 hugepage of size 1 GiB is used for the tests.

   In order to use huge pages, some **kernel parameters** have to be included.
 For this purpose:
   1. Edit the entries under grub: